insightsengineering/rbmi/cran-comments.md

 ## Summary of Submission

+This is a re-submission to ensure that our unit tests do not fail on CRANs servers.
+The original uploads notes are as follows:

 In this version I have:

 * Replaced our dependencies from glmmTMB to mmrm to improve package performance and stability